hyundai-robotics/doc-hrscript/book.md

 ### Description

-- Read the registered tool data (weight/center of mass/inertia) or change the tool data.
+- Read the number of the currently selected tool or the registered tool data (weight/center of mass/inertia) and change the tool data.
 - If the tool data is not registered or if the member is not valid, an error occurs and the job execution is interrupted.